lr-m/lr-m.github.io/static/media/vr-2022-10-15-not-so-smart-lock.4fcdc07bb33bbe52e4b1.md

 These cards are vulnerable to several attacks that allow simple retrieval of the keys that protect the blocks.
 The two main attacks are the [Nested Attack](http://www.cs.umd.edu/~jkatz/security/downloads/Mifare3.pdf), which requires knowledge of a key protecting another block on the device (usually a default key), and the [Darkside Attack](https://eprint.iacr.org/2009/137.pdf), which requires the NACK bug to be present (it is on the provided cards!).
 We are not off to a great start!

 The cards identify themselves with a 4-byte UID (unique identifier), these are fixed.
 If you want to change the UID of the card, you need something called a magic card, and I used a proxmark3.
 These magic cards can be used to imitate/clone any Mifare Classic card in seconds, which is very useful.
-Some older locks utilised UID-only checks, which can be completely bypassed if you have a card with a writable UID!
+Some older locks utilised UID-only checks, which can be completely bypassed if you have a card with a writeable UID!

 ## Security Mechanisms